MrLoLf/HoneygainAutoClaim/README.md

 # HoneygainAutoClaim
 [![CodeQL](https://github.com/MrLoLf/HoneygainAutoClaim/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/MrLoLf/HoneygainAutoClaim/actions/workflows/github-code-scanning/codeql)

-HoneygainAutoClaim is a simple [Python](https://www.python.org/) script that **automatically claims your daily bonus**
+HoneygainAutoClaim is a [Python](https://www.python.org/) script that **automatically claims your daily bonus**
 and **achievements** from [Honeygain](https://r.honeygain.me/ROSCH76C7D).
 Honeygain is a
 service that allows you to earn **passive income** by **sharing** your **internet** connection with others.

 ## Disclaimer
 This script is **not** affiliated with or endorsed by Honeygain.
 Use it at your **own risk** and responsibility.
 The **author** is **not responsible** for any consequences that may arise from using this script.
 If Honeygain wants me to delete this bot I'll do it.

+## License
+This project is licensed under the MIT License.
+For more information, see the LICENSE file.

 ## List of Content